cursorless-everywhere/cursorless-jetbrains/README.md

 # talon-jetbrains

 > **Warning**
-> This plugin is under development and isn't yet suited for the general public.
+> This plugin is under development and isn't yet suited for the general public -- it should be used only by people working on the Cursorless Everywhere project for now.

 <!-- Plugin description -->
 This is a new plugin for supporting JetBrains editors with Talon, using newer technologies.
 It also